 A certified copy is a copy of an original document on which it is noted that it is a true copy of the original document.
 The certified copy must be signed by the person designated to give certification.
 The court clerk is the one legally authorized to certify court documents.

 After a final judgment of adoption is entered, the court clerk will be requested to issue certified copies of a final judgment of adoption.
 Fees are charged by the clerk to certify documents.
 The fee schedule of the applicable court should list what the certification charges are.
 The charge might be per page or it might be per document.
 Whatever the charge is, paying it is a necessary step to obtain verified documentation of the child’s new legal status.

 9. Amended Birth Certificate

-A birth certificate is an official legal document which gives information about a person’s birth record.
+A birth certificate is an official legal document that gives information about a person’s birth record.
 This certificate will indicate when and where the named individual was born, as well as list the individual’s parents.
 Once a child is adopted, her original birth record must be revised.
-While she will still have been born the same time and at the same place, her name was likely changed through the adoption and her adoptive parents are the ones to now be listed as her parents.
+While she will still have been born at the same time and in the same place, her name was likely changed through the adoption and her adoptive parents are the ones to now be listed as her parents.

-A revised birth certificate, usually referred to as an “amended birth certificate,” must be requested from the vital records office in the state where the child was born.
+A revised birth certificate usually referred to as an “amended birth certificate,” must be requested from the vital records office in the state where the child was born.
 Even if the child is adopted in a different state, the birth record remains in the state of birth.
 Adoption is the most common reason why a birth certificate would need to be amended.